Aadit3003/Aadit3003/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Retinal Image Registration
+- 🔭 I’m currently working on mCNV Image Analysis
 - 🌱 I’m currently learning CNNs
 - 👯 I’m looking to collaborate on Computer Vision research projects
 - 📫 How to reach me: Drop me an email at f20190077@pilani.bits-pilani.ac.in